-s benefits and features include.
 NCQA "Excellent" accreditation We have been awarded "Excellent" Accreditation status for our Commercial HMO - the highest level possible by the National Committee for Quality Assurance (NCQA).
 NCQA is an independent, not-for-profit organization dedicated to measuring the quality of America's health care.
 High risk pregnancies A case manager is assigned upon notification of a high risk pregnancy.
 The physician, member, and case manager develop a treatment plan specific to the member's medical needs.
-Disease management program If you have diabetes, asthma or certain heart diseases, you may be eligible to participate in our Disease Management Program.
-The program is designed to help you better understand and manage your condition, so you can enjoy improved health and quality of life.
-Ask your physician to refer you, or contact us at (800) 332-9161 for more information.
-Centers of excellence for The following are Centers of excellence available when appropriately referred: transplants/heart Cleveland Clinic Foundation surgery/etc. University of Michigan Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
+Disease management program If you have diabetes, asthma, lung disease, or certain heart diseases, you may be eligible to participate in our Disease Management Programs.
+These programs are designed to help you better understand and manage your condition, so you can enjoy improved health and quality of life.
+Ask your physician to refer you, or contact us at (800) 345-9956 extension 8050 for more information.
+Centers of excellence for The following are Centers of excellence available when appropriately referred: transplants/heart surgery/etc. Cleveland Clinic Foundation surgery/etc. University of Michigan Flexible benefits option Under the flexible benefits option, we determine the most effective way to provide services. • We may identify medically appropriate alternatives to regular contract benefits as a less costly alternative.
 If we identify a less costly alternative, we will ask you to sign an alternative benefits agreement that will include all of the following terms in addition to other terms as necessary.
 Until you sign and return the agreement, regular contract benefits will continue. • Alternative benefits will be made available for a limited time period and are subject to our ongoing review.
 You must cooperate with the review process.
 By approving an alternative benefit, we do not guarantee you will get it in the future.
 The decision to offer an alternative benefit is solely ours, and except as expressly provided in the agreement, we may withdraw it at any time and resume regular contract benefits. • If you sign the agreement, we will provide the agreed-upon alternative benefits for the stated time period (unless circumstances change).
-You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request. • Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
-However, if at the time we make a decision regarding alternative benefits, we also decide that regulat contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claims process (see Section 8).
+You may request an extension of the time period, but regular contract benefits will resume if we do not approve your request.
+Our decision to offer or withdraw alternative benefits is not subject to OPM review under the disputed claims process.
+However, if at the time we make a decision regarding alternative benefits, we also decide that regular contract benefits are not payable, then you may dispute our regular contract benefits decision under the OPM disputed claims process (see Section 8).
 College students Eligible college students are covered for emergency illnesses or injuries that occur when they are out of the service area.
 Contact us at (800) 332-9161 for eligibility requirements.
-HealthPlus HealthQuest Your Online Personal Home Page Health & Wellness Develop your own personal wellness page based on your health risks and interests, track your personal health reminders, set your own wellness priorities, set up your own personal wellness tracking system and then design your personalized health management plan.